-A. Qualified Personnel.
-NHA shall select and hire qualified personnel to perform the Services.
+Qualified Personnel.
+NHA shall select and hire qualified personnel to perform the A. Services.
 NHA shall have the responsibility and authority, subject to this Article, to select, hire, evaluate, assign, discipline, transfer, and terminate personnel consistent with the Budget, the Charter and applicable law.
-Personnel working at the School shall be employees of NHA unless otherwise expressly agreed by NHA and the Board.
+Personnel working at the School shall be employees of NHA.
 NHA and the Board each shall be responsible for their respective employees.
 However, the compensation of all employees working at the School shall be included in the Budget.
 Upon Board request, NHA shall disclose to the Board the level of compensation and fringe benefits provided by NHA to NHA employees working at the School.
-A criminal background check and unprofessional conduct search in compliance with applicable law shall be conditions for the hiring of or services provided by any person assigned by NHA under this Agreement to regularly and continuously work in any of the School's facilities or at program sites where the School delivers Services.
-NHA shall pay all salaries, wages, benefits, payroll and other taxes to or on account of its employees.
-The Academy shall not be liable for the payment of any such salaries, wages, benefits, payroll or taxes thereon for or on behalf of any NHA employee, contractor or agent.
+Criminal background and criminal history checks and unprofessional conduct search in compliance with applicable law shall be conditions for the hiring of or services provided by any person assigned by NHA under this Agreement to regularly and continuously work in any of the School's facilities or at program sites where the School delivers Services.
+NHA shall pay all salaries, wages, benefits, worker's compensation, unemployment compensation, payroll and other taxes to or on account of its employees.
+The School shall not be liable for the payment of any such salaries, wages, benefits, payroll or taxes thereon for or on behalf of any NHA employee, contractor or agent.
 NHA acknowledges and agrees that it is the sole and exclusive responsibility of NHA to make the requisite tax filings, deductions and payments to the appropriate federal, state and local tax authorities for and on behalf of all persons employed or engaged by NHA to provide Services under this Agreement.
-As applicable, NHA shall conduct employee evaluations consistent with Section 1249 and 1250 of the Code.
+NHA shall conduct employee evaluations consistent with Section 1249 and 1250 of the Code.